jtread1215/Certification/README.md

   ## **Description**

-  I Was There! automates the tasks aroun filling out certificates and emailing event attendees using a simple, clean design that requires little to no training.
+  I Was There! automates the tasks around filling out and emailing event attendees certificates using a simple, clean design that requires little to no training.

   ## **Table of Contents**